galosandoval/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Explain how to build stateful class components.
+1. Explain how to build stateful class components. make a contructor with super() inside.
+Inside of the constructor use this.state and store any state in there

-2. Describe the different phases of the component lifecycle.
+2. Describe the different phases of the component lifecycle. first the componenet mounts and then renders for the first time.
+React updates the DOM. componentDidMount is called. anytime state or a prop is used another render happens and react updates the DOM again. componentDidUpdate is called.
+Then the component dies.

 3. Demonstrate an understanding of class component lifecycle methods.

 4. Define stateful logic.
+ stateful logic is any code that uses state

-5. Describe how to test a React component with React Testing Library.
+5. Describe how to test a React component with React Testing Library. download the correct dependencies.
+Create a new folder with the title of the component youre testing followed by '.test.js'.
+Inside that folder invoke the function test() with a description as a parameter. render the component.
+Find the items you want to test. test their functionality

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.